brandenw95/UVIC_STAT_123_Notes/README.md

 # Practice Question

-Suppose we are interested in the average height of all current NBA playersand we currently have access to players on the Toronto Raptors.
+Suppose we are interested in the average height of all current NBA players and we currently have access to players on the Toronto Raptors.

 # Chapter 4 - Sampling and Computing Statistics in R

 # Chapter 5 - Data Wrangling with dplyr Package

+# Chapter 6 - Visualization

+# Chapter 7 - Distribution

+# Chapter 8 - Normal Distribution